 Note: infants and children up to 4 years travel for free.
 However, keep in mind that available discounts may vary from one ferry company to another.

 How long is the ferry ride from Athens to Skopelos?

-Yes, you can travel with a high-speed ferry from Volos and Mantoudi to Skopelos.
-The fastest ferry to Skopelos makes the trip in approximately 1.5 - 2 hours.
+Yes, you can travel with a high-speed ferry from Volos to Skopelos.
+The fastest ferry to Skopelos reaches the island in less than 2 hr.